-The 1966 Corvette I'm currently restoring has the L75 motor, rated at 300 horsepower.
-The original camshaft part number has been long discontinued and homogenized into GM #3896929, which is similar.
-Several companies, such as Crane, offer this in their blueprint line.
+The original Chevrolet camshaft for this L75 motor has been long discontinued and homogenized into GM #3896929, which is similar.
+Several companies, such as Crane, offer this in their "Blueprint" series.

-After a bit of research, I chose the Melling MTC-1 cam kit, which comes with American-made Johnson lifters.
-The following stats show how close this cam is to the original.
+After a bit of research, we chose the Melling MTC-1 cam kit, which comes with American-made Johnson lifters.
+The following stats show how close this cam is to the original:

 - Intake Valve Lift: O.E. cam .390" vs Melling cam .422"

 - Exhaust Valve Lift: O.E. cam .410" vs Melling cam .444"

 - Intake Duration at .050" Lift: O.E. cam 195 vs Melling cam 204